 Your boy or girl might express desires about wanting to be male or female.

 Yes, little boys and girls can say the darndest things at a young age, but please don’t shame them when they express such thoughts.

 The most important feedback to give a child is that you’ll still love them no matter what gender identity they choose or what they’re wearing.
 That’s assuming you want a mentally stable child.

 With that said, these aren’t the sorts of decisions that should be made while their body is still developing during puberty.
 Let their bodies fully develop first.

 21. Don’t Hesitate To Seek Advice

-If you’re struggling to deal with the fact that your little boy or girl cross-dresses, don’t hesitate to seek advice from a counsellor or therapist yourself.
-Counselling services can help you organise your thoughts and give you an unbiased review of your situation and how to change it for the good of your family.
+If you’re struggling to deal with the fact that your little boy or girl cross-dresses, don’t hesitate to seek advice from a counselor or therapist yourself.
+Counseling services can help you organize your thoughts and give you an unbiased review of your situation and how to change it for the good of your family.